Gitart/RETHINKDB/mongo_vs_rethinkd.md

 ---
 layout:      documentation
 title:       "Technical comparison: RethinkDB and MongoDB"
 active:      docs
 docs_active: comparison-tables
 permalink:   docs/comparison-tables/
 alias:       docs/comparisons/mongodb/
 ---

-{% infobox info %}
+{% infoboxinfo %}
 <strong>Interested in a more personal perspective?</strong> Read our take on <a
 href="/docs/rethinkdb-vs-mongodb/">what makes RethinkDB different</a>.
 {% endinfobox %}